epgfm/blockcheck/README.md

 # blockcheck
-A babysitting tool with anti-tampering cryptographic chain This tool will periodically take a screenshot and an associated capture from the webcam
+A babysitting tool with anti-tampering cryptographic chain.
+This tool will periodically take a screenshot and an associated capture from the webcam

 ## A note on the quality of this tool